brychan1298/Sketring/README.md

 # :reminder_ribbon: Honorable Mention
+It would be nice to express our gratitude and acknowledge the outstanding contributions of our dedicated colleagues who showcased their expertise and dedicated efforts towards the successful completion of this project.
+Their steadfast commitment, remarkable collaboration, and invaluable perspectives have been instrumental in achieving exceptional outcomes.
+We deeply appreciate their significant contributions and commend their unwavering commitment to achieving excellence.

 # :medal_military: Special Partners
 Now, we would like to introduce our most special partner of course.